30 Days of SQL – From Basic to Advanced Level!

 Structured Query Language or SQL is a standard database language that is used to create, maintain, destroy, update and retrieve the data from relational databases like MySQL, Oracle, SQL Server, PostgreSQL, etc.

 Whether you want to become a successful Data Scientist or a Business Analyst or a full-stack web developer or even a software developer, learning and practicing SQL is very important for all fields.
 Almost every big tech company uses SQL to manage and organize data be it Uber, Netflix, Airbnb, Facebook, Google, LinkedIn, or any other, SQL is everywhere.
 SQL is also the top and most popular language among data scientists or data engineers.
-Despite lots of hype around NoSQL, Hadoop, and other technologies, it’s one of the most-used languages in the entire tech industry, and one of the most popular languages for developers of all sort.
+Despite lots of hype around NoSQL, Hadoop, and other technologies, it’s one of the most-used languages in the entire tech industry, and one of the most popular languages for developers of all sorts.

 Considering the depth of this topic, we would be requiring 30 days to learn SQL from the beginning to the advanced level.
 Stay committed to the roadmap and solve as many questions as you can solve daily to maintain consistency.
+Also, if you wish to get a good placement in the company then this Geeksforgeeks SQL Foundation – Self-Paced course is perfect as it will help you to solve each and every query from the scratch.

 Day 1 to Day 6: